 Perform Keyword Research

 Keyword research allows digital marketers to discover the search volume of specific queries and how difficult it will be for your website to rank for those terms.
+To get started, we recommend using a tool such as UberSuggest or Moz Keyword Explorer to discover keywords that your website could potentially rank for.

 To start, simply input keywords (search terms) and watch how these tools give you metrics such as keyword volume and how difficult it would be to rank for that keyword.